rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 You should make no decisions using your test set as doing so would mean you're implicitly including it in your training process.

 The [model evaluation and selection lab](./week3-labs/C2W3_Lab_01_Model_Evaluation_and_Selection.ipynb) is an excellent demonstration of this.

+### What to do next to improve model performance?
+Diagnosing bias and variance

+Looking at the training and cross validation errors can give indicators of bias and variance (i.e. underfitting and overfitting).

+* High training error, high cross validation error - indicative of high bias or underfitting ** If cross validation error is much higher than the training error in this case you may wind up with high bias **and** high variance
+* Low training error, high cross validation error - indicative of high variance or overfitting
+* Low training error, low cross validation error - could be a good fit

+When increasing the degree of the polynomial, the training error will tend to decrease.
+The cross validation error will be concave up with a minimum in the middle.

+When using regularization in the fitting process to fit a polynomial, you can compute the regularization parameter (i.e. lambda) using a similar strategy by comparing the training and cross validation errors for various values of lambda.

+As lambda increases, the training error will typically increase because training prioritizes minimizing the weights.
+Cross validation error tends to be concave up with a minimum somewhere in the middle.

+### Establishing a baseline level of performance

+A good way to evaluate your model's performance is to measure against a baseline performance.
+Ask yourself the question "What is the best performance I could reasonably expect?".
+For example you can compare against

+* Human level performance
+* Competitor performance
+* An informed guess

+The gap between the baseline performance and training error diagnoses bias.
+The gap between training error and cross validation error diagnoses variance.

+### Learning curves

+A learning curve plots error vs. training set size.
+You can plot both training and cross validation error.
+Cross validation error tends to decrease as training set size increases.
+Training error tends to increase as the training set size increases.

+This happens because it is harder to fit more data points as the training set increases.
+With 1 or 2 samples you can often fit perfectly with 0 error.

+Cross validation error is usually higher than the training error.

+In the case of high bias (underfitting), both the training and cross validation error start out steep and then flatten out after a while.
+Things flatten out because there are too few parameters to fit more data.
+Human level performance will tend to be much lower than the two errors.

+Throwing more training data at a model with high bias will offer no benefit.

+In the case of high variance (overfitting), you'll see a huge gap between the training error and cross validation error.
+Human level performance may actually be worse than the training error in the case of overfitting.
+Adding more training data may actually improve the model's performance.

+Plotting learning curves is expensive because you have to train the model for each training set size to plot the graph.

+### Concrete steps to improve performance

+Here are concrete strategies to fix issues.

+To address high bias (underfitting):

+* Try getting additional features
+* Try adding polynomial features
+* Try increasing lambda

+To address high variance (overfitting):

+* Get more training examples
+* Try decreasing lambda
+* Try smaller sets of features

+### Bias and variance in neural networks

+Large NNs are low bias machines

+If the model does poorly on the training set, try a bigger network (i.e. more hidden layers and/or more units).
+Repeat until you're happy.

+Then see if the model does well on the cross validation set.
+If not, get more data and go back to the beginning.

+This applies well to a limit.
+Huge networks are expensive to train.
+There are limits to how much data you can gather.

+With proper regularization, larger neural networks will perform no worse than a smaller network.
+So going bigger rarely hurts the model's performance.

+In TensorFlow you add regularization to the layers `Dense(units=25, activation='relu', kernel_regularizer=L2(0.1))`